Connecting people who care with local causes that matter

 Every three years Heart of Bucks undergoes an independent quality accreditation as part of our membership of UK Community Foundations.
 We are also registered with the Fundraising Regulator.

-The vision that created Heart of Bucks (formerly Buckinghamshire Community Foundation) was the idea of the late Sir Nigel Mobbs; a well-known Buckinghamshire businessman and the Lord Lieutenant of Buckinghamshire between 1997 and 2005.
+The vision that created Heart of Bucks in 2000 (formerly Buckinghamshire Community Foundation) was the idea of the late Sir Nigel Mobbs; a well-known Buckinghamshire businessman and the Lord Lieutenant of Buckinghamshire between 1997 and 2005.
 In North America, community foundations were already well-established and, seeing the power of people coming together through their giving to build thriving communities, Sir Nigel wanted the same for Buckinghamshire.

 It was 1914 when the first Community Foundation was created in America and the idea has since spread worldwide.
 In the UK there are now 47 organisations, all part of the UK network of community foundations, but each is also an independent organisation run by local people, for local people.